99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Example 14

-Initial office visit for an 8-year-old male with cerebral palsy and spastic quadriparesis.
+Initial office visit for an 8-years-old male with cerebral palsy and spastic quadriparesis.
 (Physical Medicine & Rehabilitation)

 Example 15

-Initial office visit for a 73-year-old male with known prostate malignancy, who presents with sever back pain and a recent onset of lower extremity weakness.
+Initial office visit for a 73-years-old male with known prostate malignancy, who presents with sever back pain and a recent onset of lower extremity weakness.
 (Physical Medicine & Rehabilitation)

 Example 16